How to Add Passwordless Login to WordPress (Complete Guide)

 - REST API.
 Generate and validate magic links programmatically, so you can trigger passwordless login from external apps, mobile apps, or custom flows.

 - Audit log.
-Keep a record of who logged in, when, and through which channel — the kind of accountability clients and compliance reviews ask for.
+Keep a record of who logged in and when — the kind of accountability clients and compliance reviews ask for.

 These are the features that make passwordless viable on serious, multi-user sites rather than just a personal blog.
 The free-vs-Pro split for the advanced tooling is in Features: Free vs Pro.